Nitinkumar3399/Firebase-Realtime-Chat-App-GupShup/README.md

 Form validation for our Login and Register forms

 Firebase ML Kit

-And more!

-What will you be learning in making Gupshup?

 Throughout this course of making Gup Shup app (chit-chat app), we'll be building a live chat app, where users will be able to create user, modify his/her profile, send friend request to others on Gupshup, to send messages to other users, send media files, see when other users are typing and get notifications about new messages.